Recently, I’ve been considering one question that I believe is very important to our education system today…

 My reflections on this question brought me to the work of author and authenticity expert, Brené Brown who defines it as “the choice to show up and be real, to be honest and let our true selves be seen”.

-Yet as many school leaders often find and Brown points out, being authentic isn’t easy.
+Yet as many School Leaders often find and Brown points out, being authentic isn’t easy.
 It involves “choosing being real over being liked” and putting your True Self out to the world which can be both uncomfortable and daunting.

 However, whilst there is a risk, there’s also a lot to gain.
 Brown explains that this authenticity is also crucial for building trust, believing in oneself, facilitating better communication and cultivating genuine human connection.
-Features which, I believe are vital in our schools as we seek to nurture within our children a healthy sense of what it means to be human.
+Features which, I believe are vital in our schools as we seek to nuture within our children a healthy sense of what it means to be human.

-In my time working with School Leaders, I’ve also witnessed first-hand the enormous difference greater authenticity can make to school leaders themselves; in terms of the decisions they make, the leader they have been able to become and the school cultures they’ve been able to create.
+In my time working with School Leaders, I’ve also witnessed first-hand the enormous difference greater authenticity can make to School Leaders themselves; in terms of the decisions they make, the leader they have been able to become and the school cultures they’ve been able to create.

 But what does an Authentic School Leader look like, what qualities would you expect to see?